GetFirefly/firefly/README.md

     cargo install --version 0.1.13 llvmenv

 Finally, you will need to install the version of LLVM currently used by the project, which as of this writing is 7.0.0:

     llvmenv init
     llvmenv build-entry 7.0.0
+    export LLVENV_RUST_BINDING=1
+    source <(llvmenv zsh)

 **NOTE:** Building LLVM the first time will take a long time, so grab a coffee, smoke 'em if you got 'em, etc.